pingmelive/android.lib/README.md

 ## Custom Events

-You can also use pingmelive for sending custom events.
+You can also use pingMeLive for sending custom events.

 ### 1.Simple event